November 12, 2025

 • Long-term shareholders would not feel penalised for participating in a buyback.

-• The structure would be closer to how open-market sale of shares is taxed.
+• The structure would be closer to how an open-market sale of shares is taxed.

 However, policymakers may worry that a pure capital gains model could again make buybacks far more attractive than dividends for some shareholder groups, bringing back arbitrage.
 Any alternative design would need to balance simplicity, fairness, and revenue considerations.